flyteorg/flyte/rsts/concepts/admin.rst

 Matchable resources
 +++++++++++++++++++

-A thorough background on :ref:`matchable resources <administrator-configuration-general>` explains their purpose and application logic.
+A thorough background on :ref:`matchable resources <deployment-configuration-general>` explains their purpose and application logic.
 As a summary, these are used to override system level defaults for Kubernetes cluster resource management, default execution values, and more across different levels of specificity.